 During my graduate studies, I developed a love for architecture.
-I would often go to the library and look through architecture books for exciting new buildings and skyscrapers.
+I often went to the library and looked through architecture books for exciting new buildings and skyscrapers.
 What I particularly loved was glass.
 Seeing it on buildings made me excited and euphoric.
 I associate it with high class, elegance, and a touch of formality.
 Montreal, where I went to school, was a wonderful city for glass-encased buildings.
 They had many beautiful glass facades.

 The other major construction material is brick.
 Many buildings in Kingston are made of brick, including the Woolen Mill, Hotel Frontenac, and Hendry House.
 Brick is still a relatively popular material used in construction today.

 Extensive use of glass, however, is less common in Kingston.
 There are only a handful of buildings with a glass facade.
 We'll take a look at these buildings in the following photo essay.